Robust Sparse Mean Estimation via Sum of Squares: Introduction

 We now explain how we adapt the approach of \cite{kothari2021polynomial} to the sparse setting.
 Assume that the covariance of the inliers is spectrally bounded, namely that $\norm{\Sigma}_2 \leq 1$.
-For the dense result obtained in~\cite{kothari2021polynomial}, it suffices to show SoS proofs of \emph{multiplicative} concentration inequalities for Gaussian polynomials of degree up to four.
-In the absence of sparsity constraints, this is achieved by standard spectral matrix concentration.
+For the dense result obtained in~\cite{kothari2021polynomial}, it suffices to show SoS proofs of \emph{multiplicative} concentration inequalities for Gaussian polynomials of degree up to $4$.
+In the absence of sparsity constraints, this is done by standard spectral matrix concentration.
 Unfortunately, the technique from the previous section only gives us an \emph{additive} concentration inequality.
-This qualitative difference is significant and makes it challenging to obtain a guarantee scaling with $\Norm{\Sigma}_2$.
-To circumvent this issue, we add {independent} noise {to each sample} generated as $\cN(0, I)$, which ensures that $I \preceq \Sigma \preceq 2I$, while keeping the mean unaffected.
-We thus obtain an efficient estimator with $\tilde{O}(\eps)$ error for the case that $I \preceq \Sigma \preceq 2I$ {(\Cref{sec:proof_of_main_thm_right_error})}.
+This difference is significant and makes it challenging to obtain a guarantee scaling with $\Norm{\Sigma}_2$.
+To circumvent this issue, we add independent noise to each sample generated as $\cN(0, I)$, which ensures that $I \preceq \Sigma \preceq 2I$, while keeping the mean unaffected.
+We thus end up with an estimator of $\tilde{O}(\eps)$ error for the case that $\Sigma \preceq 2I$.
 On the other hand, if $\norm{\Sigma}_2$ is much smaller than $1$, then the right error guarantee is $\tilde{O}(\eps) \, \sqrt{\norm{\Sigma}_2} $.
-In \Cref{app:lepski}, we use Lepskii's method~\cite{lepskii1991problem} to obtain an error guarantee that scales with $\Norm{\Sigma}_2$, as desired. {This is done roughly as follows:} We first obtain a rough estimate of $\|\Sigma\|_2$ that is within $\poly(d)$ factor away from the true value (by taking the median of $\norm{X_i - X_j}_2$, where the $X_i$ are samples).
+In \Cref{app:lepski}, we use Lepskii's method~\cite{lepskii1991problem} to improve the error guarantee so that it scales with $\Norm{\Sigma}_2$, as desired.
+We first obtain a rough estimate of $\|\Sigma\|_2$ that is within $\poly(d)$ factor away from the true value (by taking the median of $\norm{X_i - X_j}_2$, where the $X_i$ are samples).
 We next run our robust estimation algorithm after convolving the data with noise at various scales $\sigma$ and getting a corresponding estimate.
 With high probability, whenever our candidate upper bound, $\sigma$, is bigger than $\sqrt{\norm{\Sigma}_2}$, we get a point within distance $\tilde O (\eps) \sigma$ of the true mean.
 We then find the smallest value of $\sigma$ such that the output is consistent with the larger values of $\sigma$ and return the corresponding estimate.